IRS Form 8379 Instructions

 In essence, you’re treating this as if you and your spouse are filing separate income tax returns.
 From there, the IRS will determine your injured spouse allocation.

 On Line 13a, include any wage income that you included on your tax return.
-You should find these on Line 1 of IRS Form 1040.
+You should find this on Line 1 of IRS Form 1040.

 Line 14: Adjustments to income

 Include the adjustments to income from your tax return.
-You should find these on Line 10 of Form 1040.
+You should find these on Line 10 of your Form 1040, or on Lines 11 through 26 of Schedule 1.

 Line 15: Deductions